Organosilicon chemistry: Bonding

 In the great majority of organosilicon compounds, Si is tetravalent with tetrahedral molecular geometry.
 Compared to carbon–carbon bonds, carbon–silicon bonds are longer and weaker.

-The C–Si bond is somewhat polarised towards carbon due to carbon's greater electronegativity (C 2.55 vs Si 1.90).
-The strength of the Si-O bond is strikingly high, and this feature is exploited in many reactions such as the Sakurai reaction, the Brook rearrangement, the Fleming–Tamao oxidation, and the Peterson olefination.
-Another manifestation is the β-silicon effect describes the stabilizing effect of a β-silicon atom on a carbocation with many implications for reactivity.
+The C–Si bond is somewhat polarised towards carbon due to carbon's greater electronegativity (C 2.55 vs Si 1.90), and single bonds from Si to electronegative elements are very strong.
+Silicon is thus susceptible to nucleophilic attack by O−, Cl−, or F−; the energy of an Si–O bond in particular is strikingly high.
+This feature is exploited in many reactions such as the Sakurai reaction, the Brook rearrangement, the Fleming–Tamao oxidation, and the Peterson olefination.

+The Si–C bond (1.89 Å) is significantly longer than a typical C–C bond (1.54 Å), suggesting that silyl substitutents have less steric demand than their organyl analogues.
+When geometry allows, silicon exhibits negative hyperconjugation, reversing the usual polarization on neighboring atoms.

 Preparation

 The first organosilicon compound, tetraethylsilane, was prepared by Charles Friedel and James Crafts in 1863 by reaction of tetrachlorosilane with diethylzinc.

-The bulk of organosilicon compounds derive from organosilicon chlorides (CH_{3})4−xSiClx.
-These chlorides are produced by the "Direct process", which entails the reaction of methyl chloride with a silicon-copper alloy.
+Most organosilicon compounds derive from organosilicon chlorides (CH_{3})4−xSiClx.
+These methyl chlorides are produced by the "Direct process", which entails the reaction of methyl chloride with a silicon-copper alloy.
 The main and most sought-after product is dimethyldichlorosilane: